-Struggle will not make you succeed.
+To struggle will not make you succeed.

-The modern society is inclined to believe that struggle leads to secure success, one way or another.
+Modern society is inclined to believe that struggle leads to secure success, one way or another.
 What it doesn’t consider is the amount of struggle needed, and when it becomes over-struggling, which means meaningless work.

 The success process includes some struggling and fighting.
 There’s no win without pain.
 Still, you have to control the agony that comes from it, or it will consume and prevent you from reaching your goals.

-Immagine exercising too much in a single day, for example.
+Imagine exercising too much in a single day, for example.
 Your body will soon collapse, and you will be unable to continue the day after.
 The same thing happens if you work too much in a short time frame: you will need an enormous amount of time to recover.

 Many times, I realized how sensitive is the overdoing margin.
 When I had a dream, and I wanted to realize it, I used to work every day and put every drop of sweat into it.
 But every dream ended up in failure and I eventually gave up because it became too hard to manage.